Ocean Vuong: Education

 Vuong attended Glastonbury High School in Glastonbury, Connecticut, a school known for academic excellence.
 "I didn't know how to make use of it," Vuong has stated, noting that his grade point average at one point was 1.7.

 While in high school, Vuong told fellow Glastonbury graduate Kat Chow, he "understood he had to leave Connecticut."
-After spending some time studying at Manchester Community College, he transferred to Pace University in New York City to study marketing.
+After spending some time studying at Manchester Community College, he transferred to Pace University in New York City to study international marketing.
 His time there lasted only a few weeks before he realized it "wasn't for him."